marsha-t/causal_analysis_incentives/README.md

 This project evaluates the **causal impact of a financial incentive on pension payout timing**.
 It demonstrates the ability to clean large-scale data, construct treatment-control cohorts, and apply causal inference methods to real-world policy evaluation.

+This analysis was first conducted in Stata.
+I plan to produce a corresponding implementation in **Python**.

 > ⚠️ **Note:** Due to data confidentiality, raw data and output files are not shared in this repository.

 ---